Hal R. Smith

+Career

 Smith was a standout catcher for the Cardinals during his six years with them.
 He was the club's regular receiver from 1956 until his forced retirement.
 Before the 1957 season, Cardinal manager Fred Hutchinson said "Hal Smith looks like a better catcher."
 He was selected a National League All-Star in 1957 and 1959.
 Smith led NL catchers in throwing out would-be base-stealers in both 1959 and 1960, and in caught stealing percentage in 1960.

 On Opening Day (April 11), 1961, with the Cardinals trailing the Milwaukee Braves 1–0 going to the eighth inning, Smith got the team's third hit of the game against Warren Spahn, a leadoff triple.
 He scored on a Bob Nieman single to tie the game, and the Cardinals eventually won 2–1 after Daryl Spencer hit a home run in the 10th inning.
 On June 10, 1961, after starting 42 of the Cardinals' first 48 games—and shortly after he celebrated his 30th birthday—Smith complained of chest and upper abdominal pains.
 He was admitted to Jewish Hospital, St. Louis, where he was diagnosed with a "coronary artery condition."
 Smith was forced to immediately retire from playing baseball, and was the Cardinals' bullpen coach in 1962.
 His disability eventually cleared the way for Tim McCarver to become the Cardinals' new regular catcher.